get ready for the fastest four years of your life

 Let them bring their own children and still have a decent paycheck.
 The industry standard is a 15% employee discount.
 At that rate most teachers will take home no net pay, or very little.
 We give our teachers a 75% starting discount that becomes a 95% discount with tenure.
 If you've yet to experience the horror that is our Rates page, a 95% discount at KidWorks is worth around $10,000 a year, and we're waitlisted to the point that it's not an abstract figure.
 But we've learned that teachers who have their own children in the program tend to be actively, fully vested in the quality of the school.
 Most of our best teachers are moms with kids at the school.
 Their commitment to the program more than makes up for the value of the discount.
 Our Directors receive free child care for up to two children.

 Give annual pay increases.
 The industry standard is a 2.5% increase per year.
-Many centers, citing the economy stopped giving increases altogether.
+Many centers stopped giving annual increases altogether.
 We've always given a 5% increase each year, and we did so during each year of the 2008 recession, including years when we did not increase tuition rates.

 Benefits!
 Our teachers have Discounted or Free Group Health (depending on tenure), Free Dental, Free Vision, Free Life Insurance, Paid Holidays, up to 3 weeks Paid Time Off per year and a 401k with company match.

 Give them an opportunity to make some extra money once in awhile.
 We give our trusted employees the keys to our schools to run their own weekend sitting servce.
 "Parents Nights Out" are held for every Gator football home game, and for a shopping day over the holidays and a date night for Valentines Day.
 Every cent earned goes directly to the staff working the event.